buildkite/docs/pages/agent/v3/securing.md

 done
 ```

 You can see from the previous example that `$BUILDKITE_ENV_FILE` is the location of file that contains the environment variables that the control plane passes to a job.
 You may use this to block jobs from executing if certain environment variables are set.
+For example, the following `pre-bootstrap` hook blocks a job from executing if the `ENVIRONMENT_VARIABLE_TO_DENY` environment variable is set.

 ```bash
 #!/bin/bash